SAP-samples/teched2023-AI284v/exercises/ex5/README.md

 <br>![](/exercises/ex5/images/add-field.png)

-For each custom field, you have to enter name and data type.
+For each custom field, you've to enter name and data type.
 The available data types are `string`, `number`, `date`, `discount`, `currency`, and `country/region`.
 Default extractors aren't available for custom documents.
 Adding a description is optional.

-As your first header field, add the vendor name of your work contract.
+As your first header field, add the company name in your work contract.

-1. Enter the name for your field, `vendorName`, for example.
+1. Enter the name for your field, `companyName`, for example.

 2. Select `string` for the `Data Type`.